Non-singular "Gauss'' black hole from non-locality: Non-singular ``Gauss'' black hole model

 To show the regularity of this metric one may calculate several scalar curvature invariants.
-We focus here on the Ricci scalar $R$, the square of the traceless Ricci tensor $S^2 = (S{}_{\mu\nu})^2$, as well as the square of the Weyl tensor $C^2 = (C{}_{\mu\nu\rho\sigma})^2$.
-They take the following form at $r=0$ \cite{Hearn}:
+We focus here on the Ricci scalar $R$, the square of the traceless Ricci tensor $S^2 = (S{}_{\mu\nu})^2$, as well as the square of the Weyl tensor $C^2 = (C{}_{\mu\nu\rho\sigma})^2$ and the Kretschmann scalar $K = (R_{\mu\nu\rho\sigma})^2$.
+These quantities are related to each other via

+Their general expressions are quite cumbersome, so we will not show their explicit values here; at $r=0$ they take the following simpler form:

 Somewhat cumbersome expressions aside, it is clear that the scalar curvature at $r=0$ is positive for large masses $M > (2\pi-6)\ell/(3\sqrt{\pi})$, consistent with our previous estimate $2M > \sqrt{\pi}\ell$.
 Moreover, the invariants are all manifestly finite as well as regular at $r=0$, since no linear terms in $r$ appear.